 As a means of nurturing active contacts with valuable representatives in the game industry and the academic world we host the annual Gotland Game Conference and the yearly event of the Alumni Days.
 This interrelation between industry and the department is further strengthened by our presence at industry fairs and exhibitions, and staff with links to the game industry.
 The department's alumni provide feedback about what skills and competences their workplaces expect from new graduates and how they have benefited in their own careers from the theoretical and practical knowledge they acquired during the programme.

-The Master Programme in Game Design meets the entry requirements for PhD studies in human-computer interaction and neighbouring subjects, both in Sweden and internationally.
+The Master's Programme in Game Design meets the entry requirements for PhD studies in human-computer interaction and neighbouring subjects, both in Sweden and internationally.

-Bachelor’s degree with in-depth subject study in a main field of study specialising in games or gaming (e.g. game design, game development, game programming, computer and systems science, information technology).
-Knowledge of English corresponding to English 6 is also required (a Swedish bachelor’s degree meets the requirement for English).
+Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
+The main field of study must be specialising in games or gaming (e.g. game design, game development, game programming, computer and systems science, information technology).

 a total appraisal of quantity and quality of previous university studies; and